dgrtwo/dgrtwo.github.com/_posts/2017-06-22-two-years-data-scientist.md

 This continued to be a challenge, and fortunately in December we hired our second data scientist, Julia Silge.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I have some very exciting news!
 I am joining the data team at <a href="https://twitter.com/StackOverflow">@StackOverflow</a>. ✨📊✨📊✨</p>&mdash; Julia Silge (@juliasilge) <a href="https://twitter.com/juliasilge/status/808671275597971456">December 13, 2016</a></blockquote>
-<script async src="//https:platform.twitter.com/widgets.js" charset="utf-8"></script>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We started hiring for the position in September, and there were a lot of terrific candidates I got to meet and review during the application and review process.
 But I was particularly excited to welcome Julia to the team because we'd been working together during the course of the year, ever since [we met and created the tidytext package at the 2016 rOpenSci unconference](https://juliasilge.com/blog/i-went-to-ropensci/).

 Julia, like me, works on analysis and visualization rather than building and productionizing features, and having a second person in that role has made our team much more productive.
 This is not just because Julia is an exceptional colleague, but because the two of us can now collaborate on statistical analyses or split them up to give each more focus.
 I did enjoy being the first data scientist at the company, but I'm glad I'm no longer the only one.
-ShJulia also a skilled writer and communicator, which was essential in achieving the next goal:
+Julia's also a skilled writer and communicator, which was essential in achieving the next goal.

-.### Company blog posts
+### Company blog posts

 In last year's post, I shared some of the work that I'd done to explore the landscape of software developers, and set a goal for the following year (emphasis is new):